shivakumar-tekumatla/shivakumar-tekumatla.github.io/_teaching/2015-spring-teaching-2.md

 location: "Chennai, India"
 ---

-I was the head of robotics club for two semesters at my undergrad alma-mater.
-Twice a month , I conducted knowledge transfer sessions to my peers about robotics, embedded devices, sensors and robot autonomy.
-As part of this role, I also organized inter-intra college technical fests that attracted hundreds of participants.
+As the former Head of the Robotics Club at my undergraduate alma mater, I possessed a strong leadership role in which I successfully managed and coordinated the club's activities for two semesters.
+On a bi-monthly basis, I conducted informative knowledge transfer sessions on the topics of robotics, embedded devices, sensors, and robot autonomy to my peers.
+Additionally, I played a vital role in organizing and executing inter-intra college technical fests that attracted a significant number of participants, showcasing my ability to effectively plan and execute events on a large scale.

 Heading 1
 ======